 The wild Hedgehog mushroom is represented by two species, Hydnum repandum and the smaller Hydnum umbilicatum.
 These mushrooms belong to the toothed fungi varieties, yet they are not related to the Lion's Mane or other Hericium species.
 Hydnum repandum and its related species are, in fact, related to Chanterelle mushrooms, most closely Cantharellus cibarius.
 In a nod to its flavor and shape, it earned the nicknames Sweet Tooth, Pig's Trotter and Wood Urchin.
 Hedgehog mushrooms are easily identified in the wild; however, as with all wild mushrooms, do not eat or touch the mushroom unless there is a 100% certainty of its identification.

-Hedgehog mushrooms contain properties that contribute to increased stamina and lessened fatigue.
+Hedgehog mushrooms contain vitamin D. They contain properties that contribute to increased stamina and lessened fatigue.
 They have anti-inflammatory and anti-bacterial properties as well.
+Use caution, eating large amounts of raw Hedgehog mushrooms can be toxic.

-The Hedgehog mushroom's peppery flavor becomes milder as it cooks.
+Hedgehog mushrooms are best cooked.
 This mushroom is ideal for canning as the texture and taste can be successfully preserved.
-The Hedgehog mushroom can be used as a substitute where a recipe calls for Chanterelle mushrooms.
+The Hedgehog mushroom can be used as a substitute where a recipe calls for chanterelle mushrooms.
 Butter, garlic, cream and fresh herbs compliment the flavor of Hedgehog mushrooms.
 To store, refrigerate in a paper bag or between damp paper towels for up to a week.

 In Germany, Hedgehog mushrooms are referred to as Semmelstoppelpilz, and in France, they are known as Pied de mouton, which translates to ‘foot of the sheep’.
 Some of the more brightly colored Hedgehog mushroom varieties are used for dying wool.